(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 gets in too deep a financial pit, the FDIC may pull the plug

-by taking over the bank, canceling the stock held by former
+by taking over the bank, canceling the stock held by its

 stockholders and reviving the bank, under new ownership, often